 Rides are also offered with different themes, such as Robbery Trains and Ride for a Cure Trains, as well as for different seasons and holidays like Halloween, Christmas, New Years, Fourth of July and more.

 The pioneer days of southeastern Ohio are reignited with a visit to Robbins Crossing, a completely restored 1850s-era village located on Hocking College's campus.

-Hocking College's Natural and Historical Interpretationstudents and community volunteers dress in period costumes and share historical information to help recreate the past and show tourists the 19th century way of life.
+Hocking College's Parks and Museum Education students and community volunteers dress in period costumes and share historical information to help recreate the past and show tourists the 19th century way of life.

 Visitors can tour the town's old buildings and blacksmith shops, make candles, explore the gift shop, spin yarn and cook on a wood-burning stove.